oracle-livelabs/security/data-safe/cli/cli.md

 ## Task 3: Gather information to build your CLI commands

-In this task, you identify the commands and values that are required for the SH script.
+In this task, you identify the commands and values that are required for the SH script and test each one in Cloud Shell.

-1. Identify your compartment OCID.
+1. Create a variable that defines your compartment OCID.

-    To do this, from the navigation menu in Oracle Cloud Infrastructure, select **Identity & Security**, and then on the right under **Identity**, click **Compartments**.
+    To do this, first find your OCID: From the navigation menu in Oracle Cloud Infrastructure, select **Identity & Security**, and then on the right under **Identity**, click **Compartments**.
 Click the name of your compartment.
 On the **Compartment Information** tab, click **Copy** next to **OCID**.
-Paste the OCID into a temporary text file.
-Modify the text as follows to define a variable called `compartment_id`.
+In Cloud Shell, enter the following command, replacing `your-compartment-ocid` with your own OCID.

     ```text
     export compartment_id=your-compartment-ocid
     ```

-2. Identify your target database OCID (not your database OCID!).
+2. Create a variable that defines your target database OCID (not your database OCID!).

-    To do this, from the navigation menu, select **Oracle Database**, and then **Data Safe**.
+    To do this, first find your OCID: From the navigation menu, select **Oracle Database**, and then **Data Safe**.
 Under **Data Safe** on the left, click **Target Databases**.
 Under **List Scope** on the left, select your compartment.
 On the right, click the name of your target database.
 On the **Target Database Details** tab, click **Copy** next to **OCID**.
-Paste the OCID into the temporary text file.
-Modify the text as follows to define a variable called `target_id`.
-Replace `your-target-database-ocid` with your own OCID.
+In Cloud Shell, enter the following command, replacing `your-target-database-ocid` with your own OCID.

     ```text
     export target_id=your-target-database-ocid
     ```

-3. Define a file name for your downloaded Security Assessment report.
+3. Create a variable that defines the file name for your downloaded Security Assessment report.

-    To do this, add a line to your text file that defines a variable called `file_name`.
-Replace `your-download-file-name` with your own name.
+    To do this, in Cloud Shell, enter the following command, replacing `your-download-file-name` with a name of your choice.
 Include .pdf or .xls, depending on the file format you want.
 Note: It is possible to specify a path; for example, `~/examples/myreport.pdf`.
-For our example here, we will keep it simple and just use the home directory (so no path is required).
+For our example here, let's keep it simple and just use the home directory (so no path is required).

     ```text
     export file_name=your-download-file-name
     ```

-4. Determine the report format (PDF or XLS) that you want for the downloaded security assessment.
+4. Create a variable that defines the report format (PDF or XLS) you want for the downloaded security assessment.

-    To do this, add a line to your text file that defines a variable called `format`.
-Replace `pdf-or-xls` with **PDF** or **XLS**.
+    To do this, in Cloud Shell, enter the following command, replacing `pdf-or-xls` with **PDF** or **XLS**.

     ```text
     export format=pdf-or-xls
     ```

-5. Identify the security assessment OCID.
+5. Create a security assessment and obtain its OCID.

-    To do this, you need to first create the security assessment and then extract the OCID information from it.
-Add the following line of code to your text file as is.
+    To do this, in Cloud Shell, enter the following command as is.
 Notice how we are using the `security-assessment create` CLI command with the `--query data.id` and `--raw-output` parameters.
+Wait for the security assessment to be created (about 1 minute).

     ```text
     security_assessment_id=$(oci data-safe security-assessment create --compartment-id $compartment_id --target-id $target_id --query data.id --raw-output)